 “I’m a Mandalorian.
 Weapons are part of my religion.”

-Chapter 2 opens with the Mandalorian walking alongside “The Child” in a floating cradle through a craggy canyon cliffside when suddenly several reptilian Trandoshan aliens spring out of the shadows and attack him.
-The Mandalorian kills them both, but he incurs a wound –and we see a fob tracker lying on the ground.
-The Mandalorian is not alone in tracking the asset, and we are left to wonder if these other bounty hunter were sent by The Client, the Guild, or perhaps someone else.
+Chapter 2 opens with the lone Mandalorian walking alongside “The Child” in a floating cradle through a craggy canyon cliffside when suddenly several reptilian Trandoshan aliens spring out of the shadows and attack him.
+The Mandalorian kills both of them, but he incurs a wound –and we see a fob tracker lying on the ground.
+The Mandalorian is not alone in tracking the asset, and we are left to wonder if these other bounty hunters were sent by The Client, the Guild, or perhaps someone else.
 In these early scenes a playful, sentimental connection begins to emerge between the Mandalorian and the Child.

 The next day, they arrive back at the Razor Crest only to find it being raided by Jawas.
 The Mandalorian incinerates a few of them but the Jawas escape in their sandcrawler leading to an intense chase scene ending with the Mandalorian being electrocuted by an ion blaster in the middle of the desert.
 Now stranded on Arvala-7, the Mandalorian returns to Kuiil’s moisture farm where he finds him repairing a moisture vaporator.
 The two travel overnight on a blurrg to locate the Jawa’s sandcrawler.
 Upon arrival the Jawas demand a trade for the Mandalorian’s missing starship parts.
 After refusing to trade either his beskar steel or the Child, the Mandalorian reluctantly accepts a challenge to steal an “Egg” (pronounced “soo-yah”) from a giant rhinoceros-esque cave-dwelling creature called a mudhorn.
 Locked in fierce battle against the creature, the Mandalorian is only saved when the Child manages to use the force and lift the mudhorn off the ground allowing the Mandalorian enough time to stab it in the skull.
 In this shocking scene we learn that “Baby Yoda” has some extraordinary force powers.